top of page

 Disease is what medicine detects.
 Illness is what the patient endures.
 Sickness is how society responds.

-Not just the correction of pathology—but the care of the human being experiencing it.
+When we treat only disease, we practice incomplete medicine.
+When we integrate all three, we restore what medicine was meant to be: Not just the correction of pathology—but the care of the human being experiencing it.

 Author: R.E.
 Hengsterman, MSN, MA, M.E., RN